 Teachers and gurus - why and what for ?

 "There are two doves sitting on the roof, Jesus passes, and the one dove says, Guckediguru."

-Many people continue to search for a spiritual leader who guides them and solves their problems or makes it at least simpler for them.
-Against the guidance of a competent master, there would be nothing to say.
-People who reject any masters only because of their mastership place their small ego and personality too much in the foreground and demonstrate at least unconsciously their small black path, conditioned by physical boundness, selfishness and lack of introspection (Svadhyaya : self-study).
+Many people continue to search for a spiritual leader who guides them and solves their problems or makes the sadhana at least simpler for them.
+Against the guidance of a competent master is not much to say.
+People who reject any masters only because of their mastership place their small ego and personality too much in the foreground and demonstrate at least unconsciously their small black path, conditioned by physical boundness, selfishness and lack of introspection (Svadhyaya : self-study and self-analysis).

-But in reality this leadership is unfortunately an illusion, because even the real masters can not simply use the divine power or change the individual karma at will, which must be seen in a higher and larger overall context (Adi-Dharma of Parabrahman)
+But in reality this leadership is an illusion, because even the few real masters can not simply use the divine power or change the individual karma at will, which must be seen in a higher and larger overall context (Adi-Dharma of Parabrahman).

 Gurus are for many seekers and followers an authority and a symbolic figure of the desired perfection.
 The great "sad gurus" are often assumed to have the highest self-realization (Param-atma-jnana, Sat-Purusha and Sadashiva; Adibuddha).